The ultimate guide to leadership and sustainable development in Africa:

 Several researchers point out that the above issue has been compounded in the last 10 years by the demand placed on managers to take on the role of coaches and talent developers.

-Many staff, however, express skepticism at being developmentally coached by managers, whom they believe are not working on any development areas themselves.
+Many staff, however, express scepticism at being developmentally coached by managers, whom they believe are not working on any development areas themselves.
 To paraphrase Rob Goffee’s 2006 book, “Why should anyone be developed by him?”

-In an organization where everyone is trying to develop someone else, but no one is developing themselves, we might wonder whether we are really approaching development from the right starting point.
+In an organization where everyone is trying to develop someone else, but no one is developing themselves, we might wonder whether we are approaching development from the right starting point.

 Despite staff’s doubts about the current top-down development methods, we can see clues to the future of development in the growing demand for executive coaching.